 How Do Refunds Work?

 For a full refund of your tuition (minus registration fees) you will need to contact the registrar in writing before August 1st.
-After school has started, a full month’s notice is required in writing prior to withdrawal.
+After school has started, we need notice by the 15th of the month required in writing prior to withdrawal.
 The remainder of fees will be reissued if paid in full or automatic payment will be stopped.

 What is the Snack Policy?